NUS-SNL/p4-traffictool/ToolSpecificUsage.md

 If standard headers (Ethernet, IPv4, etc.) are detected, the user will be asked if s/he wants to use MoonGen's built-in headers instead of re-defining them.

 #### Generated Code
 The code for MoonGen would be generated in the output directory inside a subdirectory "moongen".
-It consists of files corresponding to each protocol.
+It consists of Lua files corresponding to each protocol (header).
 Each file contains:
-    *  Struct definitions for 24, 40 and 48 bits fields
+*  Struct definitions for 24, 40 and 48 bits fields.
-    *  Header struct definition
+*  Header struct definition.
-    *  Getters, Setters and String function for each field of the protocol
+*  Getters, Setters and String function for each field of the protocol.
-    *  A function named resolveNextHeader which determines the next header to be parsed depending on the value of the relevant field in the current protocol
+*  A function named `resolveNextHeader` which determines the next header to be parsed depending on the value of the "selector" field in the current protocol.

 ### Integration and Usage with MoonGen
-1. Copy the new protocol files to MoonGen/libmoon/lua/proto/
+1. Copy the newly generated protocol files (Lua files) to MoonGen/libmoon/lua/proto/

-2. If you used any default headers then add the corresponding next layer headers to the resolveNextHeader function of the default header.
+2. If you used any default headers then add the corresponding next layer headers to the `resolveNextHeader` function of the default header.
+   * Let's say you wanted to add protocol _foo_ on top of the standard UDP layer.
+Then you need to modify MoonGen/libmoon/lua/proto/udp.lua so that _foo_ gets recognized while parsing the UDP packet.
+Search for the function `resolveNextHeader` in the file udp.lua.
+Over that you will find a map `mapNamePort`.
+Add the pair `foo == udp.PORT_FOO` to the map.
+Here, `udp.PORT_FOO` is a constant defined in the same file (udp.lua).

+3. In the file MoonGen/libmoon/lua/packet.lua, register the packet header combinations using the `createStack` function.
+   * Say you have defined the layer _foo_ over UDP.
+Then inside the file packet.lua you need to define a `getFooPacket` function to generate a packet of the _foo_ protocol:
             ```
-    Let's say you wanted to add protocol 'foo' on top of standard UDP layer.
-    Then you need to modify MoonGen/libmoon/lua/proto/udp.lua so that foo gets recognised while parsing udp packet.
-    Search for the function resolveNextHeader within udp.lua.
-Over that you will find a map mapNamePort,
-    add FOO and the corresponding port number to this list.
+            pkt.getFooPacket = createStack("eth","ip4","udp","FOO")
             ```
-3. Necessary changes to other files:
-    - MoonGen/libmoon/lua/packet.lua: register the packet header combinations using createStack function
+4. Additional changes in MoonGen/libmoon/lua/packet.lua may also be required:
+   * if the header has a length field that depends on the next layer's length, then adapt the function `packetSetLength`
+   * if the packet has a checksum, adapt `createStack` (the loop at end of function `createStack`) and `packetCalculateChecksums`

+5. Add your protocol to MoonGen/libmoon/lua/proto/proto.lua so that it gets loaded :
      ```
-        Say you want to add layer foo over UDP.
-        Then inside packet.lua you need to define a getFooPacket function to generate a packet of foo protocol.

-        pkt.getFooPacket = createStack("eth","ip4","udp","FOO")
+     proto.<protocol name> = require "proto.<file containing protocol without the .lua extension)>"
      ```
-        Apart from this you may need to incorporate following changes as well:
-        -  if the header has a length member, adapt packetSetLength;
-        - if the packet has a checksum, adapt createStack (loop at end of function) and packetCalculateChecksums

-     - MoonGen/libmoon/lua/proto/proto.lua: add PROTO.lua to the list so it gets loaded
+   * For example, the _foo_ protocol could be added as following:
      ```
-     proto.<PROTOCOL NAME> = require "proto.<file containing protocol(remove .lua)>"
+     proto.foo = require "proto.foo"
      ```
-4. Now you can run any of the example (or otherwise) scripts in MoonGen by using the function `get<ProtoName>Packet()` instead of the usual `getUdpPacket()`.
+6. Now you can run any of the examples (or otherwise scripts) in MoonGen by using the function `get<ProtoName>Packet()` instead of the usual `getUdpPacket()`.
+   * For example, to get a packet of the protocol _foo_, use `getFooPacket()` which was defined in step #3 above.

 ## Wireshark (Tshark) Lua Dissector